marcus-j-davies/node-red-semaphore-plus/README.md

 |Semaphore FS Reset | Alters the current fail-safe time |

 The fail-safe time is set at Node level (**Semaphore Take**, **Semaphore FS Reset**),
 But!
-You can also pass in a msg property of `sp_timeout` and the nodes will ignore what is set at Node level, and sue this value instead
+You can also pass in a msg property of `sp_timeout` and the nodes will ignore what is set at Node level, and use this value instead

 Setting the fail-safe to 0 (zero) will disable the fail-safe, meaning **Semaphore Release** will be the only node that can release the lock

-If nothing has already taken the lock, the message will of course pass through, and subequntly start  quueing other messages, where each one is allowd to pass on the signal or fail-safe trigger
+If nothing has already taken the lock, the message will of course pass through, and subsequently start queing other messages, where each one is allowed to pass on the signal or fail-safe trigger

 ### Yeah but why?

-Working in an enterpirse environment, where strict API access is enforoed/monitored, I needed to come up with a way to control processing.
+Working in an enterprise environment, where strict API access is enforced/monitored, I needed to come up with a way to control processing.
-Having tried other nodes to accompliush this, I was iether creating messy flows/nodes to try and emulate this approch, or using no longer maintained or buggy nodes.
+Having tried other nodes to accomplish this, I was iether creating messy flows to try and emulate this approch, or using no longer maintained or buggy nodes.

 ### License
 MIT License